Top infosec trends in the social media spotlight this week

 The claims are the basis of a new scam doing the rounds.
 “No matter what you said this sub will still get flooded with clueless individuals who think they've been caught twerkin their merkin,” one Redittor wryly noted in response to the warning.

-Lastly, researchers turned up a new strain of malware that takes its instructions from commands hidden in memes posted to Twitter.
+Lastly, researchers turned up a new strain of malware that takes its instructions from commands hidden in memes posted to Twitter (a form of steganography).
 “I too pull my instructions from internet memes,” joked programmer and video gamer Lucas Zawacki.